Proenchen/stock-market-protocol/README.md

 # 📈 Stock Market Protocol

-A framework for analyzing stock return predictors on global market data.
+A framework for analyzing and evaluating stock return predictors on global market data.
+A detailed documentation of this project can be found here: [Global Stock Market Protocol Documentation](docs/Documentation.pdf)

 ---